Last updated on January 18, 2024

 Vanilla creatures are a pivotal part of Magic’s history.
 They’re not the most jaw-dropping cards out there but they saw continued print for more than 20 years and still serve as a backbone for how creature cards are costed to this day.

-Did I any of the good vanilla creatures?
+Did I miss any of the good vanilla creatures?
 They’re easy to overlook but surprisingly effective when they pop up at competitive tables.
-What’s your favorite?
+What’s your favorite flavor?
+I'm in the camp that actually enjoys vanilla at the ice cream shops with 31 flavors.
 Let me know in the comments below or over on the Draftsim Twitter.

 Thank you for making Draftsim your #1 stop for all things Magic!Follow Draftsim for awesome articles and set updates: